mercurius-js/cache/README.md

 ### Redis

 Using a `redis` storage is the best choice for a shared cache for a cluster of a service instance.
-However, using the invalion system need to keep `references` updated, and remove the expired ones: while expired references does not compromise the cache integrity, they slow down the I/O operations.
+However, using the invalidation system need to keep `references` updated, and remove the expired ones: while expired references do not compromise the cache integrity, they slow down the I/O operations.

 So, redis storage has the `gc` function, to perform garbage collection.